beesness/game/versions/v10/README.md

 ## What they have in common

-* Everyone starts with the same _startup capital_: some bee cards (workers, drones and queen), some flowers and some honey.
+Everyone starts with the same _startup capital_: some bee cards (workers, drones and queen), some flowers and some honey.

-* Each player can play only one card per round.
+Each player can play only one card per round.
 Place your chosen card face-down, and when everyone has made their choice, reveal the cards simultaneously, and resolve their actions in this order:

-	1. queen(s)
-	2. worker(s)
-	3. drone(s)
-* Queens (full-time = play & take back) hire freelance bees
+1. Queen(s can hire other bees. _Full-time_ = play & take back
-* Workers (freelance = play & discard) can pick flowers
+2. Worker(s) can pick flowers. _Freelance_ = play & discard
-* Drones (also freelance) sell flowers for honey
+3. Drone(s) sell flowers for honey (also freelance)

-* You get the maximum return for your chosen card when you're the only one playing it in a round.
+You get the maximum return for your chosen card when you're the only one playing it in a round.
 The more people play the same card, the less they get out of it.

 ## What they don't have in common